Pelvic Floor Physical Therapy in Oakland, CA

 -

 Pelvic floor therapy is a specialization of orthopedic physical therapy.
-The therapists at Bodyful are pelvic floor therapy specialists with thousands of hours of training in pelvic health, including internal pelvic floor therapy modalities.
+The therapists at Bodyful are pelvic floor therapy experts and Dr. Maryssa is a Board-certified pelvic specialist.
+Both therapists have thousands of hours of clinical practice in pelvic health, including internal pelvic floor therapy modalities.
 Your embodied consent is a prerequisite to internal pelvic floor care.
-Your PT will also tell you if internal pelvic floor therapy is appropriate for you.
+Your pelvic PT will also tell you if internal pelvic floor therapy is appropriate for you.

 -